Death of an American Citizen Abroad

 Please refer to the Disposition of Remains Report (21KB PDF) for detailed information about the disposition of remains in Mali.

 Once you, the next-of-kin, have made a decision regarding the disposition of your loved one’s remains and personal effects, you must send a Letter of Instruction to ensure that your wishes are carried out completely and accurately.

-Please click here (PDF 200KB), for a template of the letter.
-We ask you to send your instructions by fax (or scan and email to email@example.com) and send the original signed copy by mail to the U.S. Embassy in Bamako at the following address:
+Please click here (200KB PDF) for a template of the letter.
+We ask you to send your instructions by fax (or scan and email to firstname.lastname@example.org) and send the original signed copy by mail to the U.S. Embassy in Bamako at the following address: